bianyuanop/appeal-oracle-vm/README.md

 ### 2.2 Execute a read-only action

-Actions can be executed on-chain (in a transaction) with results saved to a block, or off-chain (read-only).
-MorpheusVM has one action.
+Actions can be executed on-chain (in a transaction) with results saved to a block, or off-chain (read-only). oraclevm has one action.
 Try executing it read-only.
 It shows expected balances of the sender and receiver.
 See the logic in `actions/transfer.go`.

 ![Read-only action](assets/read-only.png)